fharper/speakerkit/abstracts/personal-branding.md

 # A Personal Brand?
 Surprise, you already have one!

 Why should you care about your personal brand?
-After all, it’s not like you are an actor or the lead singer for a rock band.
-In fact, it’s never been more important for you to think about yourself as a brand.
-Doing so will provide rocket fuel for your career.
-You’ll find better jobs and become a  “thought leader” in your industry.
-You’ll become known for your expertise and leadership; people will seek your advice and point of view.
-As a developer, there are many tools you can use to build a personal brand, and this presentation will help you learn how to get visibility, make a real impact, and achieve your goals.
-You don’t need to be a marketing expert or a personal branding guru— you can be yourself and get your dream job or reach the next level of your career.
+After all, it’s not like you’re an actor or the lead singer for a rock band.
+In reality, it’s never been more important for you to think about yourself as a brand.
+Doing so provides rocket fuel for your career.
+You’ll find better jobs, and become a  thought leader in your industry.
+Be known for your expertise and leadership, and people will seek your advice and point of view.
+There are many tools available for building a personal brand as a developer.
+This presentation will help you learn how to get visibility, make a real impact, and achieve your goals.
+You don’t need to be a marketing expert or a personal branding guru.
+Be yourself and reach the next level of your career.

-_Characters: 772_

-## Shorter Abstract

-Why should you care about your personal brand?
-After all, it’s not like you are an actor or the lead singer for a rock band.
-In fact, it’s never been more important for you to think about yourself as a brand.
-Doing so will provide rocket fuel for your career.
-As a developer, there are many tools you can use to build a personal brand, and this presentation will help you learn how to get visibility, make a real impact, and achieve your goals.

-_Characters: 444_
+_Characters: 729_

 ## Details